Service d'ordre légionnaire: Creation of the SOL

 Several leaders and SOL activists engaged themselves in brutal actions against imaginary or real opponents of Vichy, and started a wave of denouncement which did not even spare the civil or religious authorities of the Etat français (name by which the Vichy regime called itself).
 Joseph Darnand, who headed the SOL, had based himself in Vichy.
 He was always supported by Pétain even in his more extreme cries in support to Collaboration.
-Darnand went so far that his "patriotism" came to be seen as treason, and shocked even others leaders of the Légion or of the Chantiers de jeunesse (Youth Workshops) which were also in favor of Collaboration, but done in a "civilized" manner.
+Darnand went so far that his "patriotism" came to be seen as treason, and shocked even others leaders of the Légion or of the Chantiers de la jeunesse (Youth Workshops) which were also in favor of Collaboration, but done in a "civilized" manner.
 Thus, it was decided to grant autonomy to the SOL on 5 January 1943, in order to take distance with the militia and at the same time grant it complete freedom of action.

 Operation Torch and transformation of the SOL into the Milice

 Following the November 1942 Operation Torch and the landing in North Africa, which led to the German occupation of the South zone, until now designed as the "free zone" because it was under Vichy's authority, Marshal Pétain exalted in his 5 January 1943 discourse the "patriotism" of the SOL which, along with the Armée d'Afrique, had fired on the American troops.
 In reality, only several dozens of SOL militia had fought in Oran and in Morocco, whereas in Algiers all of the SOL militia had surrendered to the Allies during the "November 8, 1942 putsch", during which 400 poorly equipped Resistance fighters single-handedly immobilised the XIXth Corps d'Armée vichyste for 15 hours, contributing to the immediate success of the Allies' landing in Algiers.

 Thus, on 5 January 1943, the SOL was granted autonomy and transformed into the Milice française (French Militia), created by a law issued by Pierre Laval under agreements with Pétain.